choonyongchan/BrandSentinel/README.md

 ### 1. Data Ingestion: The Sourcing Pipeline
 To provide robust and timely intelligence, we aggregate data from a variety of trusted, open-source threat feeds.
 This multi-source approach ensures broader coverage of newly emerging threats.
 The choice of free and open-source feeds makes this tool accessible to everyone.
 Our core ingestion sources include:
- * crt.sh: Monitors certificate transparency logs to find newly issued SSL certificates for domains that might be typosquatting your brand (e.g., go0gle.com instead of google.com).
-This is often the earliest signal of a planned attack.
+ * CertStream: Monitors certificate transparency logs to find new domains through newly issued SSL certificates for domains.
+This could be an early signal of a planned attack.
  * URLhaus: A project from abuse.ch that collects and shares URLs distributing malware.
  * OpenPhish: A community feed that provides active phishing URLs.
  * PhishStats: A real-time phishing data provider with a publicly accessible API.
- * ThreatFox: Another project by abuse.ch focused on sharing indicators of compromise (IOCs) associated with malware.
+ * Manual File Ingestion: Import suspicious domains from your existing Threat Intelligence sources.
 Brand Sentinel is also designed to be easily extended with commercial, subscription-based data sources like URLScan.io or OTX for organizations requiring even deeper intelligence.
 ### 2. Detection Engine: The Heuristic Model
 A single indicator is rarely enough to condemn a domain.
 Instead of relying on simple signatures, Brand Sentinel uses an ensemble of heuristics, where each heuristic acts as a weighted signal.
 Some signals are conclusive (e.g., a HTTP 404 status), while others are contributing (e.g., a newly registered SSL certificate).
 The cumulative score determines the final classification.